Tacoma Child Custody Lawyer

 - The child's extracurricular activities and community involvement

-Joint Custody Versus Sole Custody
+Joint Custody Vs. Sole Custody

 Parents often engage in one of two custody arrangements:

-During custody arrangement, courts prioritize the child's best interests.
+During custody arrangements, courts prioritize the child's best interests.
 As a result, most courts prefer joint custody to sole custody since joint custody gives a child access to both parents on a regular basis.

 However, joint custody isn't always appropriate.
 If a parent lacks the resources to care for a child or circumstances would make joint custody difficult, they may instead gain visitation rights to see their child even if they can't host them.

 In other cases, the court may determine that a parent is unfit.
 Parents who engage in behavior such as substance abuse, criminal activity, abuse, or take other actions that create an unsafe environment may not be able to gain custody of their child.
+In these situations, the court will focus on providing the child with the most stable and nurturing environment possible.

 Courts consider a wide range of factors during custody cases, including:

-- The age and health of both parents;
+- The age and health of both parents

-- How capable each parent is of providing for the child;
+- How capable each parent is of providing for the child

-- Each parent's history with the child;
+- Each parent's history with the child

-- Whether either parent has a record of abuse or similar actions;
+- Whether either parent has a record of abuse or similar actions

-- The living environment each parent possesses;
+- The living environment each parent possesses

-- How a hypothetical custody arrangement would impact the child;
+- How a hypothetical custody arrangement would impact the child

-- Whatever other factors the court considers relevant to the case.
+- Whatever other factors the court considers relevant to the case

 Call 253-300-4521 Today to Schedule Your Free Consultation with Our Firm!